Annual General Meetings (AGMs)

 • receive and review (but not sign off) the annual audited accounts.

 Members have an eyes on, hands off role, which means they keep an eye on the work of trustees but are nowhere near as involved in governance as trustees.
-They do not usually visit the academy or attend trustee meetings.
+They do not usually visit their academies or attend trustee meetings.

 Trusts generally have a small number of members, often three or five.
 The minimum number of members for any trust is three, but the DfE’s preference is for trusts to have at least five members.